sungpark1/CollectFinancialNews/README.md

 To run the server: `mvn clean spring boot run`

 ## Project Overview
+- The **goal** of this project is to output real-time news on the stock market.

+- The news feed is initially **sorted by the published date in chronological order** from the most recent to the oldest article.

+- The feed has a **search feature** to filter for specific news topics and articles.

+                               ----------**3 big decisions**---------

 1. **[Deciding the environment for date conversion](https://github.com/sungpark1/FeedMe/blob/main/client/src/components/main/news_table/defaultNewsFeed.js#L82):** Converted the date formats on the backend from various news platforms to a single uniform format and sorted the news articles by published date.
 In the front end I determined the display date which was a calculation of current date and time minus the publish date.
 I chose to do the display date conversion in the front end to eliminate an additional API call to reduce the cost and chance of an API failure.